zee-nguyen/color-game/README.md

 * When picked incorrectly, the color of the picked square should be the same as background
 * There should be a function that picks a randon color from the color array to be the correct color

+### v3
+* There should be a function that generates an array of x numbers of random colors
+* The color array should now be generated randomly
+* When user guessed the correct answer, h1 should change to the correct color